 The University of Missouri–Kansas City School of Medicine (UMKC) and Saint Luke’s Mid America Heart Institute jointly offer a two-year Cardiovascular Outcomes Research Postdoctoral Fellowship.
-The program trains two fellows a year and is offered in collaboration with the University of Kansas.
+The program trains two fellows a year.

 The fellowship’s proven success is based on an approach comprised of three synergistic components: education, mentorship, and hands-on research.
 The program is under the leadership of John Spertus, MD, MPH, Missouri/Lauer Endowed Chair, professor at UMKC, and clinical director of Outcomes Research at the Heart Institute.
 Dr. Spertus has built a fellowship program that has earned a worldwide reputation for excellence in outcomes and health economics research.
 The center is supported by more than 60 investigators and support staff resulting in a robust foundation for training.

 Trainees will engage in hands-on research experiences and have access to highly experienced statisticians and numerous databases including multicenter outcome registries.
 The training program is designed for those who want to pursue an academic career focused on improving patient-centered cardiovascular care.

 This training program offers:

 - Extremely experienced mentors and a team of five biostatisticians to help support research productivity.

 - Numerous opportunities to not only improve trainees’ study designs and reporting, but also improve public speaking and presentation skills.

 - Advanced seminars on specialized skills needed for outcomes research

 - The opportunity to obtain a master’s degree in bioinformatics with an emphasis in clinical research for those without prior formal training in the field.

 - The unique opportunity to earn a certificate in biomedical technology entrepreneurship—a key skill set for researchers seeking to create sustainable change in health care.

 - Salaried positions based on NIH postdoctoral stipend scales.

 - Insurance benefits, vacation time, tuition for Master's coursework, and funds for travel expenses to professional conferences

 Integrate outcomes research with cardiology training

 - Fellows have presented more than 165 abstract presentations at national conferences (including AHA Scientific Sessions; AHA Quality of Care and Outcomes Research [QCOR] Scientific Sessions; ACC Scientific Sessions).
 Graduates average more than 15 abstracts.